Cannabinoid Potency Testing

 The first method is plating, which allows us to identify the total colony forming units per gram of sample.
-We then can estimate the total bacterial cell concentration within a sample.
-We use this method to test for aerobic bacteria, yeast and mold, E. Coli, and Chloroform.
+We can then estimate the total bacterial cell concentration within a sample.
+We use this method to test for aerobic bacteria, yeast and mold, E. coli, and coliforms.

 The second method involves quantitative polymerase chain reactions (qPCR) to determine the presence of harmful microbes within a sample.
 The process begins by adding a nutrient rich broth to the sample, making it the perfect living conditions for any microbes present to grow after an incubation period.
-For Salmonella and shiga toxin- producing E. coli (STEC), a minimum of 18 hours is needed, while the mold Aspergillus needs at least full 24 hours before testing can begin.
-The reason for the incubation period is to give the microbes enough time to grow and replicate because a single microbe on a sample does not yield enough DNA for any machine to detect.
+For Salmonella and shiga toxin- producing E. coli (STEC), a minimum of 18 hours incubation is needed, while the mold, Aspergillus, needs at least a full 24 hours of incubation before testing can begin.
+These extended incubation periods give the microbes (if present) adequate time to grow and replicate to produce enough DNA for our instrument to detect.
 After the samples are brought out of the incubator, we use validated methods to begin DNA extraction from each sample.
 After DNA extraction is complete, each sample is set onto a plate that the qPCR instrument will read and use fluorescence to verify the status of each sample.

 We Currently Offer qPCR Analyses For Microbial Detection Of: